-WHERE: Typically, the chorus rehearses in the Fletcher Music Room, C-Building, Room C-1078.
-Because of the pandemic, all rehearsals and meetings occur online.
+WHERE: Rehearsals are typically in the Fletcher Music Room, C-Building, Room C-1078.

 REQUIREMENTS: All performers must have sight-reading skills, be able to match pitch, have had prior choral ensemble performance experience, and be able to commit to Tuesday evening rehearsals and two to four performances during the academic year.

 CRITERIA: Acceptance into the Lakeland Civic Chorus is by audition.
 Please contact Lakeland's Civic Chorus Director for more information.

 VOICES: The chorus welcomes all voice classifications including soprano, alto, tenor and bass.

 ENSEMBLES: All singers who have a successful audition shall be a member of the Lakeland Civic Chorus.
 All sopranos and altos who are in the chorus shall be a member of the Lakeland Women's Choir.
 Singers in the Lakeland Chorale are by appointment only.